- Aim/Focus

 -

-Is there a procedure to deal with non-compliant products manufactured by a client / licensee?
+Is there a procedure to deal with non-conforming products manufactured by a client / licensee?

 Possible answers